wazuh/wazuh-documentation/source/installation-guide/wazuh-dashboard/installation-assistant.rst

       # bash wazuh-install.sh --wazuh-dashboard dashboard

    The default Wazuh web user interface port is 443, used by the Wazuh dashboard.
-You can specify this port by using the optional parameter ``-p|--port <port_number>``.
+You can change this port using the optional parameter ``-p|--port <port_number>``.
 Some recommended ports are 8443, 8444, 8080, 8888, and 9000.

    Once the assistant finishes the installation, the output shows the access credentials and a message that confirms that the installation was successful.

    .. code-block:: none